digitaldecibels/n8n-nodes-invokati/README.md

 ---

+## Quick Setup: Use the Connect to n8n Button

+First, enable dashboard editing by clicking the toggle button at the top of the workflow dashboard.
+Then, click the **Connect to n8n** button to access pre-configured HTTP Request node code with your API key already filled in.
+Click to copy and paste it into your n8n workflow - no manual configuration needed

+---

 ## How Token Tracking Works

 After any AI node in your workflow, send token usage data to the API using an **HTTP Request** node.